GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### People think that computer science is the art of geniuses but the actual reality is the opposite, just many people doing things that build on each other, like a wall of mini stones.
+> ### Good architecture is necessary to give programs enough structure to be able to grow large without collapsing into a puddle of confusion.
 >
-> ~ *Donald Knuth*
+> ~ *Douglas Crockford*

 ---
 ## 🏎 Quick Facts